shiimizu/ComfyUI_smZNodes/README.md

 |`use_CFGDenoiser`|An experimental option to use `stable-diffusion-webui`'s denoiser.
 It may not work as expected with inpainting or UnCLIP models but it allows you to get _identical_ images _regardless_ of the prompt.
 The denoiser will be used for every sampler using the conditioning if it is set to `true` on either one of your positive or negative nodes.
 To turn it off, set it to `false` for both nodes. |

 > **Note**
 > You can right click the node to show/hide some of the widgets.
+E.g. the `show_SDXL` option.

 <br>